shaneholloman/zagi/README.md

-# zagi - Zero-context Agent Git Interface
+# zagi

-## Problem

-AI agents struggle with Git operations due to several fundamental issues:
+> a better git for agents

-### Context Window Limitations
+### Context Window
 - Traditional `git log` outputs are verbose and consume significant token space
 - Large repositories with extensive commit histories quickly exhaust agent context windows
 - Agents need to process Git information frequently, making every byte count

-### Reliability Concerns
+### Reliability
-- Git operations may fail due to network issues, locks, or transient errors
 - Agents lack robust retry mechanisms and can get stuck on recoverable failures
 - Non-idempotent operations create inconsistent states when retried blindly

+### Interactivity
+- Zagi is not interactive, it is designed for agents.
+They can compose abitarily complex commands and zagi will execute them idempotently.

-### Training Compatibility
+### Training Data
 - Agents are pre-trained on standard Git command syntax
 - Custom tools with different interfaces require additional prompting and reduce reliability
 - Breaking from familiar patterns increases error rates and confusion

-### Performance Requirements
-- Agents make many small, repeated Git queries during workflows
-- Traditional Git commands have overhead that accumulates across operations
-- Large binaries and dependencies increase deployment complexity

 ## Solution